author: Dan Needles illustrator: Shelagh Armstrong

 True Confessions from the Ninth Concession

 Editor’s note: Author and playwright Dan Needles is the recipient of the Stephen Leacock Medal for Humour.
-His new book, True Confessions from the Ninth Concession (Douglas & McIntyre), a collection from 20 years of his columns for Watershed and other publications, was published in August.
+His new book, True Confessions from the Ninth Concession (Douglas & McIntyre), a collection from 20 years of his columns for Watershed and other publications, was published last August.